-- the employment contract with Dr. Jan Groen provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of three (3) months gross remuneration per initiated period of five (5) years of service with the Company, however, such severance pay will be at a minimum equivalent to eighteen (18 months) of gross remuneration.
-This agreement was entered into on April 3, 2010, i.e. before the entry into force of the law of April 6, 2010 on corporate governance in public and listed companies; - the employment contract with Mr. Joseph Sollee provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of nine (9) months gross remuneration and benefits;

-Acting under the direction of Board, the Company engaged Marcofin BVBA under the terms of a Management Services the services contract with Marcofin BVBA provides that if the contract is terminated for a reason other than serious misconduct, serious breach, bankruptcy or material failure to perform, Marcofin will be entitled to a severance pay of four (4) months gross remuneration and benefits.

-Agreement, with Mr. Jean-Marc Roelandt serving as its permanent representative and acting in the role of Chief Financial Officer, to provide financial management services and assistance for the daily operations of the Company's activities, effective as of January 16, 2017.
-The special contractual provisions of the Marcofin Management Services Agreement include the following terms:
+- the employment contract with Dr. Jan Groen (which was terminated with effect as of February 18, 2019), provided that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of three (3) months gross remuneration per initiated period of five (5) years of service with the Company, however, such severance pay will be at a minimum equivalent to eighteen (18 months) of gross remuneration.
+This agreement was entered into on April 3, 2010, i.e. before the entry into force of the law of April 6, 2010 on corporate governance in public and listed companies.
+Upon resignation of Dr. Jan Groen, the Company paid a termination amount to Dr. Jan Groen in line with the terms of the employment contract. - the employment contract with Mr. Joseph Sollee provides that if the employment contract is terminated for a reason other than serious misconduct or if Mr. Sollee resigns for good reason, he will be entitled to a severance pay of nine (9) months gross remuneration and benefits; - Acting under the direction of Board, the Company engaged Marcofin BVBA under the terms of a Management Services - Agreement, with Mr. Jean-Marc Roelandt serving as its permanent representative and acting in the role of Chief Financial Officer, to provide financial management services and assistance for the daily operations of the Company's activities, effective as of January 16, 2017.
+The Management Services Agreement will come to an end on June 30, 2019.

 Acting under the direction of Board, the Company hired Dr. Michael Brawer, acting in the role of Chief Medical Officer, effective as of September 6, 2017.
 The employment contract with Dr. Brawer provides that if the employment contract is terminated for a reason other than serious misconduct, he will be entitled to a severance pay of six (6) months gross remuneration and benefits.
+Upon the separation of Dr. Brawer, the Company paid a termination amount to Dr. Brawer in line with the terms of the employment contract.